-Key Risks Description Mitigations 1) Changes in regulations and policies performance of the property sector.
-Any changes in regulations and policies governing these areas may impact our operations.
-Examples include issues pertaining with all applicable regulations and policies.
+Key Risks Description Mitigations 1) Changes in regulations and policies operations.
+Examples include issues pertaining YB Ventures ensures our operations comply with all applicable regulations and policies.
 Management actively engages with authorities and relevant business associations to provide feedback and to gain an understanding of any changes in regulations and policies.
 As for cost-related matters, our Group continuously monitor and track our costs to optimise production and improve efficiency while minimising waste.

 Key Risks Description Mitigations 2) Competition risks Our Group faces stiff competition from local players and pressure from cheaper imports from overseas.
 To mitigate the risk, YB Ventures cultivates close relationships with our Company's partners and distributors to offer differentiation through excellent service levels.
 Product innovation is another key factor in fending off competition.
-Through our research and development (" R&amp;D "), our Group has developed its latest flagship product, the Talos Living Tiles, targeted at property developers and end-consumer.
+Through our research and development ("R&D"), our Group has developed its latest flagship product, the Talos Living Tiles, targeted at property developers and end-consumer.
 3) Enterprise risks Enterprise risk relates to risks potentially affecting our Group's operation and financial and compliance matters.
 We also have our Enterprise Risk Management Framework encapsulated in our Group's Risk Management Policy manual.